kfisch2/dose/README.md

 ## Description

-Dose is a full-stack application where a user can keep track of all their perscriptions in one place.
+Dose is a full-stack application where a user can keep track of all their perscriptions and receive text reminders when a perscription needs a refill.

 ## Table of Content